 Soil Erosion and Sediment Control Program - Interns will gain experience with the District’s Soil Erosion and Sediment Control Program.
 Some interpretation of aerial photography will be necessary.
 Candidates will also become familiar with reading and interpreting construction plans, specifically for drainage, grading and soil erosion and sediment control.
 Activities will include field inspections and hands on experience with compliance procedures.
 Other work will include working with District staff on various mapping projects using GIS.

-This internship is a 4 credit course so applicants should be able to add 4 credits to their spring semester classes.
+This internship is a 4 credit course so applicants should be able to add 4 credits to their spring/fall semester classes.
 It is anticipated that the position will require a minimum of 10-12 hours a week during the course of the semester.
 Each intern will receive a one-time tuition reimbursement stipend of $750.00 upon the successful completion of the internship.

-Applicants should submit a resume and copy of transcript by May 1, 2017.
-Information may be sent via mail or e-mail.
 Please contact David Reilly (DavidReilly@capeatlantic.org) or Michael Kent (MichaelKent@capeatlantic.org) at the District Office if there are any questions regarding this opportunity.